StrickTechnologies/Strick.PlusCon/docs/menu.md

 If two (or more) options in the a menu's `Options` collection contain the same key in their `Keys` collection, the option with the lowest index within the `Options` collection will take precedent.

+### Multi-column
+A menu can have multiple columns.
+Use the `ColumnCount` property to set the number of columns for a menu (the default is 1).
+The menu's options are shown in a row, column order on a muti-column menu.
+You can use the `GutterWidth` property to control the spacing between columns (default is 3).

 ## Examples
 ```c#
 Menu subMenu = new("Example Submenu");